 After a decades-long hiatus, issues involving nuclear weapons have returned to the forefront of international security concerns.
-The Finnish Institute of International Affairs conducts a study of the changing nature of strategic deterrence, especially insofar as it involves the role of nuclear weapons, and the implications for Europe over the coming decade or so.
-The study will examine how deterrence currently operates in major potential conflict regions (with an emphasis on Europe), the changes (e.g., technological, doctrinal, and political) that likely will shape its development over the next decade or so, and the implications of new approaches to deterrence for Europe, in general, and Finland, in particular.
+The Finnish Institute of International Affairs conducted a study of the changing nature of strategic deterrence, especially insofar as it involves the role of nuclear weapons, and the implications for Europe over the coming decade or so.
+The study examined how deterrence currently operates in major potential conflict regions (with an emphasis on Europe), the changes (e.g., technological, doctrinal, and political) that likely will shape its development over the next decade or so, and the implications of new approaches to deterrence for Europe, in general, and Finland, in particular.

 General global/European issues